jfecher/ante-website/content/blog/safe_shared_mutability.md

 ## Shared Interior Mutability

-Rust users will note the `Vec (Rc MyStruct)` suggestion above does not have quite the same semantics as an owned `Vec<MyStruct>` in Rust.
+Eagle-eyed Rust users will note that the `Vec (Rc MyStruct)` suggestion above does not have quite the same semantics as an owned `Vec<MyStruct>` in Rust.
 Most notably, `Rc<T>` in Rust (and `Rc t` in Ante) prevent mutating the inner element by only handing out immutable references.
 If we want to still be able to mutate `MyStruct`, we have to resort to interior mutability.
 In Rust, this can be quite loathsome.
-Using a type like `RefCell<T>` enables us to mutate the inner value but also requires runtime checking to ensure a single writeable reference is borrowed at a time.
+Using a type like `RefCell<T>` enables us to mutate the inner value but also requires runtime checking to ensure AxM rules are upheld.
 This can even cause runtime panics in our code if we get this incorrect!

 Ante however, provides the `Mut t` type for aliasable interior mutability.
 Since Ante already allows aliasable mutability, there are absoluately no runtime checks required and `Mut t` is just a wrapper struct containing only the wrapped `t`.
-This, along with the lack of runtime checks for other `&shared mut t` references detailed above is what makes this scheme zero-cost.
+This, along with the lack of runtime checks for other `&shared mut t` references is what makes this scheme zero-cost.

 The key difference with `Mut t` which makes it safe is that it can only hand out shared mutable references: